anttiluode/EDF-EEG-FractalVisualizer/README.md

 EDIT: I added a tool that can turn a folder full of images to fractals that can then be used to train a model with Fractal Decoder and also a tool that can make videos out of eeg using the model.

+EDIT: Turns out the original system is not true fractal system.
+I asked Claude to make a true fractal system (not wave based).
+It did one, but I doubt it will be able to crack this either.
+But it does have one edge.
+It is all in one.

 ![Visualizer Screenshot](visualizer.png)

 This project consists of two complementary applications: